LaurenFODonnell/Sodium_MRF_Datasets/README.md

 - Contact       : odonnl05@nyulangone.org (Lauren O'Donnell) and guillaume.madelin@nyulangone.org (Guillaume Madelin)
 - Affiliation   : Center for Biomedical Imaging, Radiology Department, New York University Grossman School of Medicine
 - Date          : 2024/05
-- Reference	    : O'Donnell, et. al "Correlation-weighted 23Na magnetic resonance fingerpringting in the brain"
+- Reference	    : O'Donnell, et. al "Correlation-weighted 23Na magnetic resonance fingerpringting in the brain" Submitted to Scientific Reports, Authors: Lauren F. O'Donnell, Gonzalo G. Rodriguez, Gregory Lemberskiy, Zidan Yu, Olga Dergachyova, Martijn A. Cloos, and Guillaume Madelin

 This repository includes the following datasets in nifti format where the correlation weighted maps include delta-B1, delta-f0, T1, T*_2long, T*_2short and SD.
 1) 2D correlation weighted maps of the brain in axial, coronal and sagittal planes for each of the 5 volunteers included in the study